Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

+Situated in the eastern Mediterranean, Crete is by far the largest of the many Greek Islands and offers something for every kind of traveller.
 The island has experienced thousands of years of conquest and habitation and has a complicated and diverse heritage.
 Sightseers can investigate the remains of the ancient Minoan culture that flourished here thousands of years before Christ.
-Years of Roman, Venetian and Turkish rule have also left their mark and there are fascinating sights scattered throughout the island.
+Generations of Roman, Venetian and Turkish rule have also left their mark and there are fascinating sights scattered throughout the island.

-Its northern coastline is home to busy holiday resorts and a wealth of powdery white beaches where couples and families come to soak up the Mediterranean sunshine.
+Its northern coastline is home to busy holiday resorts and a wealth of powdery white beaches, where couples and families come to soak up the Mediterranean sunshine.
 The gateway to the island is the large, modern city of Heraklion, which is not so much an island idyll as a vital commercial centre.
 Other major holiday resorts in Greece include nearby Malia, lively Agios Nikolaos, Rethymnon with its lovely old town, and Chania, to the west, which known for its 14th-century Venetian harbour and waterfront restaurants.

 The wild interior of Crete offers some spectacular mountain scenery drives and many opportunities for hikers and serious cyclists.
 The White Mountains in the west soar to over 2000m, while the more gentle mountains in the east hide the extraordinary Lasithi plateau in their midst, which is dotted with white windmills.
 The south coast of Crete is much more remote and rugged than the north.
 It is crisscrossed with gorges and dotted with unspoilt villages, pretty coves, and secluded beaches.

 The Minoan palace at Knossos, covering an area of 215,278 square feet (20,000 sq metres), is one of the world's greatest sightseeing experiences and a must for visitors in the area.
 It consists of four wings, arranged around a rectangular, central court.
 The palace originally had many storeys, was built of ashlar blocks, and had walls decorated with splendid frescoes.
 British archaeologist, Arthur Evans, who excavated most of the labyrinthine Knossos site, has painstakingly restored some sections of the palace.
 The remains now visible are actually not those of the original palace, which was built around 2,000 BC and destroyed by an earthquake about 1,700 BC.
-A subsequent, more complex, palace was then constructed and it is these ruins which can still be seen and parts of which have been restored.
+A subsequent, more complex, palace was then constructed and it is these ruins that can still be seen and parts of which have been restored.
 The palace was first unearthed in 1878 by a Cretan merchant and antiquarian, but was not systematically excavated until 1900.
 The Knossos site is about three miles (5km) south of Heraklion.

 A visit to the Minoan palace at Knossos should be complemented with a visit to the wonderful Archaeological Museum in Heraklion.
 This is one of the largest and most renowned museums in Greece, and even in Europe, and the Minoan collection is the best of its kind in the world.
 The museum features artefacts spanning 5,500 years of Cretan history and prehistory from the Neolithic (5000 BC) to the Late Roman Period (late 4th century AD).
 Thousands of artefacts depicting the intriguing Minoan culture are on display, from magnificent bull-headed drinking vessels to the mysterious Phaistos disk inscribed with undeciphered symbols.
 The exhibition takes up 20 rooms and is arranged chronologically.
 There is a museum shop where visitors can buy copies, books, postcards and the like, and a museum cafe for refreshments.

-Situated about 14 miles (23km) south of Rethymnon, the Monastery of Arkádhi is something of a national Cretan shrine.
+Situated about 14 miles (23km) south of Rethymnon, the Monastery of Arkadhi is something of a national Cretan shrine.
 During the 1866 rebellion against the Turks the monastery became a refuge for Cretan insurgents and their families (it was the Cretan Christians who revolted against Turkish rule in the rebellion).
 They were surrounded by the Turks and after two days of fighting, ignited the gunpowder storeroom, which killed hundreds of both Turks and Cretans.
 The tragedy brought international recognition to the cause for Cretan independence and those who died in the blast have become celebrated martyr figures.
 An ossuary displays the skulls of many of the victims and it is possible to see the roofless room where the explosion took place, as well as the surviving 16th-century church that is one of the loveliest Venetian buildings on the island.
-There is also a small museum which details the history of the monastery and the battle for independence.
+There is also a small museum that details the history of the monastery and the battle for independence.
 It is a very interesting, and rather sad, place to explore and gives visitors some valuable insight into Cretan nationalism and history.

-Gortyna is both a municipality in Greece and an archaeological site on Crete which was once the Roman capital of the island.
+Gortyna is both a municipality in Greece and an archaeological site on Crete that was once the Roman capital of the island.
 The two are unrelated.
 The remains of the ancient city of Gortyna, to the south of Heraklion, tell a later tale than that of the other archaeological sites in Crete, despite the fact that there is evidence of human settlement in the area dating back to the Neolithic era.
-The greatest treasure of the site is the Gortyn Law Code, recorded on important inscribed stones which date back to the 5th century BC.
+The greatest treasure of the site is the Gortyn Law Code, recorded on important inscribed stones that date back to the 5th century BC.
 These remarkable stones are a complete code of law based on Minoan tradition.
 The Code stones are still preserved and exhibited in the north round wall of the Roman Odeon at the Gortyna site (although of course the theatre was built much later, in the 1st century).
 Other highlights at Gortyna include the Church of St Titus, where Christianity was first introduced to the island, and the Temple of Apollo Pythios, which dates from 700 BC.
 The city was thriving before Roman invasion but its early alliance with the Romans meant that it was not invaded and became even more powerful in the region.
 The site is often called Gortyn, rather than Gortyna.

 South of Heraklion lies Crete's second most important Minoan archaeological site, the Palace complex of Phaistos, considered by many to be a finer example of Minoan architecture than Knossos.
 The west propylon, the monumental entranceway to the palace, is particularly impressive, and the ceremonial staircase and great court are breathtaking.
 Like Knossos the site has actually been built on twice, with the original palace, built about 2000 BC, having been destroyed by fire and replaced with a new palace around 300 years later.
-A number of valuable artefacts have been found on the site including the Phaistos disc which was discovered in 1908 in the basements of the northern complex of the palace.
+A number of valuable artefacts have been found on the site including the Phaistos disc, which was discovered in 1908 in the basements of the northern complex of the palace.
 This artefact is a clay disk, dated to between 1950 BC and 1400 BC and impressed with a unique and sophisticated hieroglyphic script.
 A number of tombs were also found, a short distance from the ruins of the palace complex, and these are thought to belong to the one-time rulers of Phaistos.
 The city of Phaistos is associated with the mythical king of Crete, Rhadamanthys, and the city is mentioned in many old texts including Homer, who detailed the city's involvement in the siege of Troy.
-For anybody with an interest in archaeology Phaistos is a must.
+For anybody with an interest in archaeology, Phaistos is a must.